October 20 - 31, 2020

 CritLab Aims To Build A Network Of Professionals Who Desire To Push The Boundaries Of Art Thought, Production And Exhibition In The International Field Of Contemporary Art.

-Project initiated by Foundation for Contemporary Art-Ghana in collaboration with ExitFrame Collective, blaxTARLINES KUMASI and SCCA Tamale.
+Project initiated by Foundation for Contemporary Art-Ghana in partnership with ExitFrame Collective, blaxTARLINES KUMASI and SCCA Tamale.

 Participation in CritLab will be open to 12 participants (artists, curators, and art writers) selected through an open call.